jimchen2/jimchen2.github.io/blog/My Philosophy March 2023.md

 ## Studying

 Studying is a very complicated thing.
 Studying didn't lead to success, studying didn't lead to understanding the course really well, although they are related to some extent.
 I might spend little time studying for a hard course and get very good understandings.
 I might spend much time studying an easy course and get very bad understandings.
 By understandings I mean self-evalutaion, thus excluding the outer measure of grades.
 If I cannot understand an easy material after a reasonable time of studying, there is no point in studying any longer.
 I should come back to it after perhaps, a year.
 As a student my primary job is studying, and this is the unique thing that makes me stand out.
 I am different from athlets, musicians, actors, travelors, workers in that I spend much longer time and much more energy studying.
+I study not because I am told to study.
+I study not only to stand out among students.
+I study because knowledge make me stronger, and the person I am.
+I study because technology rules the world, and I need to learn stuff before jumping in technology.
+Studying is not limited to tech, they can be all sorts of things.
+However, studying tech is something that I can easily see progress in.
+I can finish a course, learning much about a field.
+Studying tech is the main stuff I should be doing.
+I prioritize my well-being and efficiency to long studying hours.

+I should study about 6 hours a day.
+Studying should be effective.

+## Social Media and Videos online

+Spending time on social media and watching videos are, in a long term, a waste of time, if not for a specific purpose.
+First, they are not necessary.
+Second, I get distracted and never study again the same day.
+Celebrities have nothing to do with me.
+News have nothing to do with me.
+Actors have nothing to do with me.
+All I have to care about is myself.
+I acknowledge that there are many interesting and good videos online.
+However, that does not mean it is understandable to spend hours online.

+I keep track of everything online under my fingers.
+However, I do not view the useless social media and videos.

+## Talking and Sharing on Social Media

+Share as few as possible, only when you actually really want to talk and share.

+## Clasees

+Sometimes classes are beneficial, however, most times, sitting in a classroom is unbearable.

+I choose whether or not I go to classes.

+## Schedule

+Based on the following, my daily schedule should be

+5 am wake up
+5-7 study
+7 am morning run
+9-11 study (adjustable)
+2-4 study (adjustable)
+4-8 free time (adjustable)
+8 pm sleep

+Sometimes when I get activities I take a day off and study for 3 hours.
+Usually I try to stick to this schedule.

+## Poetry and Songs and Movies

+Interesting and boring.
+I don't care about doing those activities.

+## Editing
+I edit my blog now and then.
+Nothign is kept for certain.
+I may archive some stuff.

+## People and Evaluation

+I do not think many people are smarter than me.
+However, the definition of smarter is based on measures, which, like the different matehmatical measures, takes different values on same sets.
+Thus, in real life the opposite might occur, and that is why I am always worse off than everybody else in actual measures.
+I believe, confidently, that I am a unique and interesting human being, and I work hard and simply to become a better person, that's all.
+It isn't easy to execute.